Intent

-MFL at Thornaby Church of England School is taught in a way that aims to fulfil the requirements of the National Curriculum for MFL, which will engage their curiosity and deepen their understanding of the world around them.
+MFL is taught in a way that aims to fulfil the requirements of the National Curriculum, which will engage their curiosity and deepen their understanding of the world around them.
 Teaching should enable pupils to express their thoughts and ideas in another language and be able to respond in both speech and writing.
 It should also allow them to communicate for a range of practical purposes, learn new ways of thinking and read literature in the original language.

-The aims of teaching Modern Foreign Language in our school are:
+The aims of teaching Modern Foreign Language are:

 • To foster an interest in learning other languages